Sixth Win On The Spin Lifts Chelsea To Second In Premier League - UrduPoint

 Sixth Win On The Spin Lifts Chelsea To Second In Premier League

-"We respect where Liverpool and Manchester City are.
-That was the gap to try and bridge in some way going into the season," Lampard told BT Sport on the possibility of a title challenge.
-"We are just happy with what we're doing."
-A 4-4 draw with Ajax on Tuesday took the tally of goals in Chelsea's prior 18 games this season to 70 at an average of nearly four per game.
+A 4-4 draw with Ajax on Tuesday took the tally of goals Chelsea's prior 18 games this season to 70 at an average of nearly four per game.

-However, the Blues free flowing football was met with a brick wall of a Palace defence for the first 45 minutes.
+However, the Blues free flowing football under Frank Lampard was met with a brick wall of a Palace defence for the first 45 minutes.

 Thereafter, Chelsea were largely restricted to efforts from free-kicks on the edge of the box before the break as Willian curled inches wide.